Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 ## Utility of having scenarios

 Taipy lets the user create multiple instances of the same configuration.
-Data can differ between instances and can be used to compare different scenarios.
-It can naturally be modified depending on the input Data Nodes or the randomness of functions.
-Moreover, the user can change them with the _write_ function.
+Data can differ between different scenario instances.
+It is very important to detect/understand the difference in data between scenario instances: e.g. comparing the output/results of different instances...
+Such differences in behavior between different scenarios entities (from the same scenario configuration) can be due to:

+- Changing data from input data nodes,
+- Randomness in a task (random algorithm),
+- Different values from parameters set by the end-user, etc.

+The developer can directly change the data nodes entities with the _write_ function (see below).

 ![](config_02.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }